-Tuesday, April 30 - Pre-class work assignment:
+Monday, January 26 - Pre-class work assignment:

 Write a short paragraph (no more than one page) describing your background and interests relative to the course material.
-Email due to Stephen by close of business on April 30.
+Email due to Stephen by close of business on January 26 (additional instructions will be available on Canvas).

-Friday, May 3rd, 6-10 p.m.
+Friday, February 6, 6-10 p.m.